GCT-WDPKR/GCT-WDPKR.github.io/_pages/en/services.md

 - Deadwooding consists of removing dead, damaged, or broken branches, and crossed branches (branches that overlap, rub against each other, and are likely to break in the future).

 Crown thinning
-- A thinning consists of deadwooding plus the removal of "badly oriented" branches (for example, towards the inside of the crown¹) to have a more harmonious crown with more light passing through.
+- A reasonable thinning consists of deadwooding plus the removal of "badly oriented" branches (for example, towards the inside of the crown¹) to have a more harmonious crown with more light passing through.

 Crown lifting
 - Or crown raising is the removal of low branches to create a less cluttered more accessible space around the tree.